40fingers/dnn-theme-bs5-starter-simple-sidebar/README.md

 ## Notes:

-- The Theme uses Gulp to parse the SCSS and als to copy the Containers from the _src/Containers folder to the appropriate DNN container folder.
+- The Theme uses Gulp to parse the SCSS.
+- Containers come from _src/Containers folder and are on change copied to the appropriate DNN container folder. (due to Git limitations)
-- I hard coded the paths for now (in gulp.js) but that will be changes for the next version.
+- The Gulp script assumes the name of your container folder is the same as the skin folder.
-- I'll also add more documentation on setting up the development environment to create a modified version
+- I'll  add more documentation on setting up the development environment to create a modified version of this theme.